open-energy-transition/openmod-tracker/README.md

 # Smarter Investments in Open Energy Planning: How Data Can Guide Decision-Makers

-*Repository for analyzing Energy System Modelling (ESM) tools using Git data and other publicly available sources (e.g., ecosyste.ms and opensustain.tech).
+*Repository for analyzing ecosystem health and adoption of Energy System Modelling (ESM) tools using Git data and other publicly available sources (e.g., ecosyste.ms and opensustain.tech).
 It is online at [Streamlit](https://open-esm-analysis.streamlit.app/).*

 ## Features